 Warning: This article contains references to suicide that some readers may find distressing.

-For a small Inuit community, the sobering statistic reflected first contact with Canadian settlers in the 1940's, and the the decimation of their culture and traditions with the introduction of 'western' ways, including residential schools.
+For a small Inuit community, the sobering statistic reflected first contact with Canadian settlers in the 1940's, and the decimation of their culture and traditions with the introduction of 'western' ways, including residential schools.

-In an incredible turnaroundc, that statistic was successfully brought down to zero after the introduction of lacrosse to the town's high school sports program.
+In an incredible turnaround, that statistic was successfully brought down to zero after the introduction of lacrosse to the town's high school sports program.
 Two decades on, the program is still going strong and the town of Kugluktuk remains completely transformed.

 The Grizzlies movie brings this powerful true story to the big screen, with moving performances from a cast of young Indigenous actors from across the Arctic region, many of whom had never been in front of a camera before.

 Speaking to NITV, the film's director, Toronto native Miranda de Pencier, said that when she began working on the project a decade ago, she had very little knowledge about the reality of First Nations communities.

 "The Indigenous history lessons about First Nations and Inuit and Metis people, I had felt like it was something way in the past, and it wasn't taught with any real specificity or nuance.
 Conversations and words like 'reconciliation' and 'decolonization' are only words that have started to be spoken in mainstream media in Canada in the past couple of years," she said.

 De Pencier says almost every character is based on a real person, and that most scenes in the movie actually happened in real life.
 In this sense, the director says her job on set was very different from other experiences she has had in more typical Hollywood settings.